Ultimate WebinarJam Software Review from a Webinerd

 The J.M.
 Smucker company also created WebinarJam.

 (Not really.
-But I’m an idiot and couldn’t resist.)
+But I’m an idiot and couldn’t resist that stupid joke.)

 In just 7 short years…